 Don't forget that there are some keywords that work on their own, and some keywords that actually modify the behavior of another keyword.
 Guided Track won't recognize the latter as valid if you don't indent them under an appropriate keyword for them to modify (*type for *question, as in the above example)!

 Also keep in mind that some keywords (like *if, and *while) may have any non-modifying keyword indented beneath them (for example, a *question keyword can be indented beneath an *if keyword).
 In these cases though, the indented keywords are only executed if the 'owning' keyword’s conditions are met, but not otherwise.
-For example, if you want a question to only appear for users who are above 18, you might have a line like *if: age>18, with a risque question indented beneath that.
+For example, if you want a question to only appear for users who are above 18, you might have a line like *if: age>18, with a risqué question indented beneath that.
 This question will only pop up though if the age condition is met first.

 Keep these things in mind, and you'll be comfortable working with indented commands in no time!